lowintechie/ServeJVM/README.md

 ### Prerequisites

 - **Git**: Ensure Git is installed on your system for cloning the repository.
-- **cURL**: Required for Linux and macOS to download Java versions.
+- **cURL or Wget**: Required for Linux and macOS to download Java versions.
 - **PowerShell**: Required for Windows users.

 ### Installation Instructions